Felicious/Taiwan-Numba-ONE/misc/help.md

 Therefore, in this context below, the tabs that aren't displayed should physically disappear, not hidden, because the inactive objects from the other tabs shouldn't be there when the other tabs aren't active.

+The following is how to set the value of the property in Javascript.

 ```js
 function openTab(evt, evtType) {
   const tabContent = document.getElementsByClassName("tabcontent");